Hanmen-lab/HS2-AI-ASE-Shaders/Shaders ASE/Hanmen Clothes True Replica Opaque DOCUMENTATION.md

 **DetailMask:** This texture used for adding DetailGlossMap masks.
 R - Detail Mask 1, G - Detail Mask 2, B - Detail Mask 3 (not used currently).
 The black parts are not affected, leave empty if you don't need detail bumps.

 **DetailGlossMap:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.
 UV scaling controlled by DetailUV.
+Masked by DetailMask R channel.

 **DetailGlossMap2:** Grayscale height map (bump map).
 Same as vanilla.
 The shader automatically generates and blends normal from it.
 UV scaling controlled by DetailUV2.
+Masked by DetailMask G channel.

 **MetallicGlossMap:** This is very important map, it's packed R channel for Glossiness, G for Emission Mask, B for Metallic.